kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/03-database-storage/02a-saving-stores-and-mixins.md

 ```

 * This makes the mixin function available to our pug template
+* Don't need `.pug` extension

 #### Best Practice
-* You have have multiple mixins per file
+* You can have multiple mixins per file
-* But keep it to one mixin per file
+    - But keep it to one mixin per file

 ## Use the Mixins
 `storeController.js`